grinnell-cs/csc151-dh/_eboards/eboard29-3.md

 What were your main takeaways from the "processing XML" lab (at least the parts you did) and reading?

+* Tags are at the heart of HTML/XML/markup.
+* <snark><thing class="short">labs</thing> + <thing class="long hard">solas</thing> = <result>forgetfulness</result></snark>
+* It's easy to convert between the two formats.
+* We can extract information from HTML files.
+* We can generate HTML files.

 What do you see as the relative advantages of XML (with "<em>tags</em>") and SXML (as `'(em "lists")`.)

+* There are no angle brackets in the list one.
+* Tags make it easier to tell when things end.
+Lists, it's hard to tell; you have to count those end parens.
+* Tags seem more readable than lists.
+* Lists are a familiar data type, it should be easier for us to work with them.

 Questions
 ---------